GrahamCorcoran/comp205-playbook/src/module_1/basic-page-structure.md

 Are any of the structural elements that this is contained within considered semantic structural elements?
 If so, which one(s)?
 ~~~

+The following are the Semantic Structural Elements that we should be aware of for this course.

 | Element        | Tag          | Purpose                                                                                                                                                                                                    |
 |----------------|--------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Header         | ``<header>`` | Almost always on the top of the page as a "strip" or "banner", serves to provide general information or navigational links.                                                                                |